 The remuneration policy for directors and executive management is evaluated annually in the Remuneration and Nomination Committee.
 The Remuneration and Nomination Committee makes relevant proposals to the Board of Directors and on such matters that need to be submitted to the general shareholders meeting.
-The proposals formulated by the Remuneration and Nomination Committee are discussed in the Board of Directors.
-Any adjustment will be submitted to the next general shareholders meeting.
+The proposals formulated by the Remuneration and Nomination Committee are discussed by the Board of Directors.
+Any adjustment has to be submitted to the next General Shareholders Meeting.